 More than 3 million people visit the Columbia River Gorge National Scenic Area annually.
 As it becomes increasingly popular, we all have an obligation to help ensure that future visitors to the Columbia River Gorge can experience the same scenic beauty and world-class trails that we’re able to enjoy today.
 Take steps to help protect the Columbia River Gorge National Scenic Area so that future visitors can enjoy it, too.

 The Eagle Creek Fire resulted in numerous trail closures on the Oregon side of the Columbia River Gorge National Scenic Area.
-Go here to get up-to-date information about road and trail closures in the Gorge.
+Go here to get up-to-date information about trail closures in the Gorge.
 Looking for alternative hiking trails nearby?
 Check out this list of great options.

 Now more than ever, the communities of the Gorge need your support!
-The communities of the Columbia River Gorge are inviting people to "Show the Gorge Some Love" in October by visiting and expressing their appreciation for the first responders, the businesses and the residents who were hardest hit by the fire.
+The communities of the Columbia River Gorge are inviting people to "Show the Gorge Some Love" by visiting and expressing their appreciation for the first responders, the businesses and the residents who were hardest hit by the fire.
 Go to the Resources page to find links to help you plan your trip.

 1. Protect vital habitat by using only authorized trails and campsites.